conan-io/docs/tutorial/developing_packages/editable_packages.rst

 .. code-block:: bash

-    $ cd ../../../hello
+    $ cd ../hello

     # Windows: we will build 2 configurations to show multi-config
     $ conan install . -s build_type=Release
     $ conan install . -s build_type=Debug
-    $ cd build
-    $ cmake .. -DCMAKE_TOOLCHAIN_FILE=generators/conan_toolchain.cmake
+    $ cmake --preset default
-    $ cmake --build . --config Release
+    $ cmake --build --preset release
-    $ cmake --build . --config Debug
+    $ cmake --build --preset debug
-    $ Release\hello.exe
+    $ build\Release\hello.exe
-    say/0.1: Hello World Release!
+    say/1.0: Hello World Release!
+    ...
-    $ Debug\hello.exe
+    $ build\Debug\hello.exe
-    say/0.1: Hello World Debug!
+    say/1.0: Hello World Debug!
+    ...

     # Linux, MacOS: we will only build 1 configuration
     $ conan install .
-    $ cd build/Release
-    $ cmake ../.. -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=generators/conan_toolchain.cmake
+    $ cmake --preset release
-    $ cmake --build .
+    $ cmake --build --preset release
-    $ ./hello
+    $ ./build/Release/hello
-    say/0.1: Hello World Release!
+    say/1.0: Hello World Release!

 Working with editable packages
 ------------------------------

 Once the above steps have been done, we can basically work with our build system or IDE, no Conan involved, and do changes in the editable packages and have those changes used by the consumers directly.
-Lets see it, lets start by doing a change in the ``say`` source code:
+Lets see it, lets start by doing a change in the ``say`` source
+code:

 .. code-block:: bash

-    $ cd ../../say
+    $ cd ../say
     # Edit src/say.cpp and change the error message from "Hello" to "Bye"

-    # windows, we will build 2 configurations to show multi-config
+    # Windows: we will build 2 configurations to show multi-config
-    $ cd build
-    $ cmake --build . --config Release
+    $ cmake --build --preset release
-    $ cmake --build . --config Debug
+    $ cmake --build --preset debug

-    # Linux, we will only build 1 configuration
+    # Linux, MacOS: we will only build 1 configuration
-    $ cd build/Release
-    $ cmake --build .
+    $ cmake --build --preset release

 And build and run the "hello" project:

 .. code-block:: bash

-    $ cd ../../hello
+    $ cd ../hello

-    # windows,
+    # Windows
     $ cd build
-    $ cmake --build . --config Release
+    $ cmake --build --preset release
-    $ cmake --build . --config Debug
+    $ cmake --build --preset debug
     $ Release\hello.exe
-    say/0.1: Bye World Release!
+    say/1.0: Bye World Release!
     $ Debug\hello.exe
-    say/0.1: Bye World Debug!
+    say/1.0: Bye World Debug!

-    # Linux
+    # Linux, MacOS
-    $ cd build/Release
-    $ cmake --build .
+    $ cmake --build --preset release
     $ ./hello
-    say/0.1: Bye World Release!
+    say/1.0: Bye World Release!

 In that way, it is possible to be developing both the ``say`` library and the ``hello`` application, at the same time, without any Conan command.
 If you had both open in the IDE, it would be just building one after the other.

 .. note::

-    When a package is in editable mode, most of the commands will not work.
+    When a package is in editable mode, some commands will not work.
 It is not possible to :command:`conan upload`, :command:`conan export` or :command:`conan create` when a package is in editable mode.

 Revert the editable mode